Who can enter? Are there age restrictions?

 Do I have to submit all my photos at the same time?

-No, you may upload and change photos at your account on the official website up until the closing date and time.
+No, you may upload and change photos at your account on the official website up until the closing date and time (19 August).
 After your entries are ready, you may then submit and pay for them.
 You can submit individual entries or batches as many times as you like.
 You will be entitled to a discount once you submit more than 5 entries and a further discount after 12 entries.
 Any entries submitted at an earlier time and paid for will be counted when the discount is calculated.

 Can I change the photos I’ve uploaded?